Study & Work Abroad Fair – Wednesday, September 18

 - CIS Abroad - variety of programs and locations

-- CIEE - variety of programs and locations
+- CIEE - variety of programs and locations (many great scholarship opportunities for RIT students)

 - IES Abroad - variety of programs and locations